meyer-lab/Barney-Peyton/ReviewAddressThree.md

 ## F-statistic: 1.814 on 8 and 32 DF,  p-value: 0.1109
 ```

-The model without sph or single matrices:
+The model without 3D matrices:

 ```r